 Talk about Letting Go of Stuff!
 It all began with a decision that was grounded in emotion.
 I wanted to keep my parent’s house in the family.
 My two brothers and sister had neither the time, not the inclination to keep it.
 So, quite simply, I bought them out.

 So there I was, in this 4300 square foot home, surrounded by wonderful memories, warm and fuzzy feelings, grounded in love, and full of excitement.
-I also had damaged and rotted out balconies, leaky gutters, thirty-five year old shag carpet, and three bathrooms in which the showers and tub needed gutting out.
+It also had damaged and rotted out balconies, leaky gutters, thirty-five year old shag carpet, and three bathrooms in which the showers and tub needed gutting out.
 And this list covers only a few items that needed attention.

 Each of the bedrooms were absolutely filled to the brim (so to speak) with stuff; but I had a plan.
 It was to start with the big stuff, and eventually make my way down to the little bitty papers, books, and other stuff.
 Here is how I did it.

 First, I contacted my siblings and gave them a date to come and get what they wanted.
 Next I opened the house to friends and others who wanted to take advantage of the free stuff.
 Next, I rented large dumpsters and threw away broken furniture, boxes, trash, and other items.
 Then I hired someone to come in and gut out the showers and tub, and to replace a couple of the toilets.
-Everything was humming along well – until – I got to my Dad’s office.
+Everything was moving along well – until – I got to my Dad’s office.
 That is when, what I had been feeling in my gut during this process, came to the surface; and I got stuck.
 Not only did I get stuck, but I had a physiological reaction to the process and got very sick.

 I stayed stuck for weeks.
 Then I got depressed, because I was stuck and couldn’t seem to figure out how to get “unstuck.”
-Once I got stuck with one thing, it snow balled.
+Once I got stuck on one thing, it snow balled.
 I then began to hold on to his clothing, his shoes, and other stuff as well.
 Then I wanted to hold on to broken furniture, that my Dad never got around to fixing.
 Eventually, the house began to (at least in my mind) get clogged up again with stuff.
 I began to get frustrated with myself, and that affected my ability to deal with my business and other aspects of my life.
 Something had to change.

 Then one day, a friend came by to visit the house.
 While walking around and looking at all the stuff, I shared with her that I was stuck.
 She looked at me and said, “Darren, I know a guy who wrote this book that may help you.
 It is called Letting Go of Stuff®.”
 Then she laughed and left.
 I was shocked that she had the audacity to hint at the fact that I needed to let go.
 But then again, she was correct.
 I was stuck and needed to apply my own philosophy.
 So I did.

-The first step was for me to acknowledge being stuck, and explore why.
+The first step (I call it a secret) was for me to acknowledge being stuck, and explore why.
 Without acknowledging however, I could not have been prepared to explore the reasons why.
 Acknowledging is the first secret to Letting Go of Stuff®.
 This step sounds simple, but you may be surprised at how many people are in denial of needing to change.
 That is why; this is the most important step.
 Until I am ready to acknowledge I need to change something, I won’t.
 My friends and family can tell me I need to change.
 They can even have interventions to assist.
 But until I am ready to accept and acknowledge it, it won’t happen.

 The third secret is to manage and listen to your internal conversation.
 We all talk to ourselves.
 I believe the internal conversation is the most believed of all conversations.
 So it is easy to convince yourself that you don’t need to change, or let go of something, because you believe what you say – to you.